-Staff who are members of professional bodies are bound by their codes of conduct and requirements to comply with professional standards and relevant laws and regulations.
-Corporate and Departmental risk registers are in place.
-Chief Officers are required complete and sign and an annual assurance statement as part of the process to prepare the Council's Annual Governance Statement The risk based audit plan would consider compliance with laws and regulations for key risk areas 2 What arrangements does the Council have in place to prevent and detect non-compliance with laws and regulations?
-See above, but also the Monitoring Officer and 2 Deputy Monitoring Officers ensure lawful decision-making as well as provision/procedure to ensure legal implications are considered for all Cabinet, Council and other reports.
-The Monitoring Officer (MO) and Senior Manager Democratic Services (Deputy MO) attend Council and various regulatory committees to advise as appropriate.
-The MO is now a member of Senior Leadership Team.
-External Inspections would also detect non-compliance e.g. a recent VAT inspection did not highlight any areas of non-compliance.
-Training is provided to elected members and officers at all levels from the in-house legal team and externally on a wide range of subject matter relating to our statutory duties and legal compliance in specific areas.
-Regular Statutory Officers Group meeting has been set up to focus on the overall governance of the Council, assurance including better decision-making.
+There have been no actual claims for judicial review issued against the Council for a number of years.
+However, letters before action under the Judicial review protocol were received which were responded to adequately and thereby negating the need for a claim to be made.
+Staff who are members of professional bodies are bound by their codes of conduct and requirements to comply with professional standards and relevant laws and regulations Corporate and Departmental risk registers are in place.
+Directors are required complete and sign and an annual assurance statement as part of the process to prepare the Council's Annual Governance Statement The risk based audit plan would consider compliance with laws and regulations for key risk areas 2 What arrangements does the Council have in place to prevent and detect non-compliance with laws and regulations?
+See above, but also the Monitoring Officer and 2 Deputy Monitoring Officers ensure lawful decision-making as well as provision/ procedure to ensure legal implications are considered for all Cabinet, Council and other reports.
+The Monitoring Officer (MO) and Head of Democratic Services (Deputy MO) attend at Council with the MO now a member of Executive Board and regulatory committees to advise as appropriate.
+External Inspections would also detect non-compliance e.g. a recent RIPA desktop inspection provided positive feedback.
+We also have a RIPA Monitoring Group Training is provided to elected members and officers at all levels from the in-house legal team and externally on a wide range of subject matter relating to our statutory duties and legal compliance in specific areas.Regular Statutory Officers Group meeting has been set up to focus on the overall governance of the Council, assurance including better decision-making.
 3 Are you aware of any changes to the Council's regulatory environment that may have a significant impact on the Council's financial statements?
 No 4 How is the Audit Committee provided with assurance that all relevant laws and regulations have been complied with?
 Through Internal Audit reports and opinions on specific areas of business via the delivery of the risk based annual audit plan 5 Have there been any instances of non-compliance or suspected non-compliance with laws and regulation None that we are aware of currently 6 Is there any actual or potential litigation or claims that would affect the financial statements?
 There are some on-going litigation matters.
 They are not thought to have a material effect on the Council's Financial Statements.
 7 What arrangements does the Council have in place to identify, evaluate and account for litigation or claims?
 Litigation matters are covered by the Council's insurance policies are handled by the Authority's claim handlers and insurance solicitors in coordination with our in-house insurance officer.
 Matters not covered by insurance policies are identified by officers (in accordance with relevant policies) and referred to the Council's in-house legal department for evaluation.
 The Council has a designated litigation solicitor who evaluates and progresses litigation matters.
 8 Have there been any report from other regulatory bodies, such as HM Revenues and Customs which indicate non-compliance?
-There are no reports known of that would affect the financial statements.
-As noted above a recent VAT inspection did not highlight any areas of non-compliance.
+There are no reports known of that would affect the financial statements